-Off-street parking will be provided within one ground level of parking and one subterranean level of parking.
-The proposed Project will screen the ground floor parking area from view by pedestrians and adjacent buildings with a variety of architectural elements, plants, and trees.
-The Project proposes to provide a total of 38 trees on-site and within the public right-of-way (including existing trees to remain and new trees), and will locate several of these trees around the perimeter of the building.
-The trees will be minimally spaced in a manner to most effectively buffer the parking from the adjacent sidewalk and uses.
+Also accordant with these guidelines, the proposed Project's parking area will be adequately buffered and screened from adjacent rights-of-way and less intensive uses with sufficient planting material, including shrubs and trees within the setbacks that are incorporated with the landscaped design.
+As shown on the enclosed Landscape Plan (Sheet LP1.0), the proposed Project will screen the parking structure from view with a variety of plants and trees.
+In total, the proposes to provide a total of 38 trees on-site and within the public right-of-way, and will locate several of these trees around the perimeter of the parking structure with minimal spacing between them in order to adequately buffer the parking structure from adjacent uses.